University Learning Outcome

 - Recognize how genre depends on situation, audience, and purpose through close reading and analysis of a variety of genres (particularly those used in public situations and academic settings).

 - Compose and organize rhetorical content, which may include personal observation, argument, analysis, and synthesis, appropriate for a range of genres, situations, purposes, and audiences.

 - Choose appropriate conventions, writing tone and style, and document design for a range of genres, situations, purposes, and audiences.

 - Demonstrate meta-awareness of rhetorical concepts (genre, audience, purpose, situation, tone/style, etc.) through written reflections.

 Additionally, students in English 120/122 learn to integrate knowledge and ideas in a coherent and effective manner.
 English 120/122 instructs students in library and web research skills and introduces field research as an additional means of finding or generating ideas and knowledge.
-To this end, students will:
+Integrating Knowledge and Information (IKI) outcomes include the following:

 - Choose sources that are credible, relevant, and appropriate for a variety of genres, situations, purposes, and audiences.
 Sources may be popular or scholarly, and print- or web-based, and primary or secondary.

 - Use evidence, some of which may be derived from personal experience and field research, to demonstrate an awareness of a larger conversation and multiple viewpoints surrounding an issue.